owlbarn/tutorial/book/backend/README.md

   /* take a slice */
   let z = Owl_base_dense_ndarray.D.get_slice([[],[],[0,3]],y);
   Owl_base_dense_ndarray.D.print(z);
 ```

 The code above is simple, just creates a random ndarray, takes a slice, then prints them out.
+Owl library can be seamlessly used in Reason.
+Next, instead of using Reason's own translation of this frontend syntax with `bucklescript`, we still turns to `js_of_ocaml` for help.
-Now let's look at the `dune` file, which turns out to be exactly the same as that in the previous example.
+Let's look at the `dune` file, which turns out to be the same as that in the previous example.

 ```shell
   (executable